communitiesuk/mhclg-data-collection-alpha/README.md

 > Note: This only applies from `beta-1` version onwards.

-You need to do three things
+You need to do four things

 1. Copy the previous version of the prototype, eg Copy `modules/prototype-kit/codebase/app/views/beta-1` to `modules/prototype-kit/codebase/app/views/beta-2`
 2. In the new version, update `modules/prototype-kit/codebase/app/views/beta-2/version.js`
 3. Import the new session data in `modules/prototype-kit/codebase/app/data/session-data-defaults.js`
+4. Import the router file from your new version in `modules/prototype-kit/codebase/app/routes.js`

 ### Lambda in Container